taraqfarhan/ggl/README.md

 I will recommend you to use ```Google Chrome``` on your machine as your default browser to get the most out of this tool.
 If Google Chrome is installed on your machine, ```ggl``` will use Google Chrome for browsing, otherwise ```ggl``` will use your Default Browser.

-Anyway, to use this script Just clone this repo using
+Anyway, to use this script just clone this repo using
 ```bash
 git clone https://www.github.com/taraqfarhan/ggl
 ```